httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Digital signatures are widely used together with checksums to provide the certain identification of the origin of a message [NIST800-32].
-Such signatures can protect one or more HTTP fields and there are additional considerations when `Representation-Digest` or `Content-Digest` is included in this set.
+Such signatures can protect one or more HTTP fields and there are additional considerations when Integrity fields are included in this set.

 Digests explicitly
 depend on the "representation metadata" (e.g. the values of `Content-Type`, `Content-Encoding` etc).
-A signature that protects `Representation-Digest` but not other "representation metadata" can expose the communication to tampering.
+A signature that protects Integrity fields but not other "representation metadata" can expose the communication to tampering.
 For example, an actor could manipulate the `Content-Type` field-value and cause a digest validation failure at the recipient, preventing the application from